Age Benefit

 This benefit is a lump sum payment made to an insured person who has:

-- Has reached the pensionable age (presently, age 60).
+- Has reached the normal pensionable age (presently, age 63).

 Age Grant is paid at 5 times the average weekly insurable earnings for every 50 contributions.